acostoss/Skrilleenshox/README.md

 #### About

 I grew tired of not having a decent puuush alternative in Linux, so I wrote my own in a language I have never even used.

-Some code is lifted from tyru's"gyazo-linux" script, which was themain inspiration for this script.
-There is a link to the github ofThat script in the corresponding section.
+Some code is lifted from [tyru's"gyazo-linux"](https://github.com/tyru/gyazo-linux) script.

 Name was suggested to me by [@8C](http://www.twitter.com/8C) onTwitter, it seemed the funniest.